EsraCetintas/EsraCetintas/README.md

 <h1 align="center">Hi 👋, I'm Esra ÇETİNTAŞ</h1>
 <h3 align="center">A passionate backend developer from Turkey</h3>

-I'm Esra ÇETİNTAŞ.
 I graduated from Karadeniz Technical University Software Engineering as an Honor Student.
 I love my department very much.
 I am skilled .NET Core.
 I have experience in this field about 6 mounts.
 I want to improve myself in this field.
 My work experience so far has taught me a lot.

 - 🌱 I’m currently learning **.NET Core**